Labor of love.

 It was June 3, 1948, and sculptor Korczak Ziolkowski got to work.
-He had been hired by Henry Standing Bear, an Oglala Lakota chief, to build a memorial to honor all Native Americans.
-But the image being carved in the rock is of Oglala chief Crazy Horse who fought to preserve his peoples’ way of life and led his warriors to victory at the Battle of the Little Bighorn in 1876.
+He had been asked by Henry Standing Bear, an Oglala Lakota chief, to build a memorial to honor all Native Americans.
+The image being carved is of Oglala Lakota strategist Crazy Horse, who fought to preserve his people’s way of life and led his warriors to victory at the Battle of the Little Bighorn in 1876.

 Biannual Volksmarch at Crazy Horse